JorgeAMendoza/react-weather-app/README.md

 1. Fetching and handling data more efficiently with state-management tools.
 2. Component structure and project organization, I wanted to make it clear to people reading the code how the component worked and why it was structured like so.
 3. Better use of the styled-components library.
+4. Testing the application.

 ## Techstack Used

-Project was bootstrapped with [Vite](https://vitejs.dev/guide/) using the React/Typescript template.
-The project is linted with [Eslint](https://eslint.org/docs/latest/user-guide/getting-started) using react,prettier,cypress, and accessibility rules.
+This Project was bootstrapped with [Vite](https://vitejs.dev/guide/) using the React/Typescript template.
+The project is linted with [Eslint](https://eslint.org/docs/latest/user-guide/getting-started) using react, prettier, cypress, and the [jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) rules.
 Please see the `.eslintrc` file for all the linting rules used in this project.

 The following are the main tools used to create the application:

 - [React](https://reactjs.org/docs/getting-started.html), a JavaScript library for building user interfaces.
-TypeScript is used in favor or JavaScript.
 - [Tanstack Query](https://tanstack.com/query/v4/docs/react/overview), a state management tools for queries made in the application.
 - [Cypress](https://docs.cypress.io/guides/overview/why-cypress#What-you-ll-learn), front end testing tool for writing unit and integration test.